Skip to main content

 viewViewStateInitial camera state: center, zoom, pitch, bearing, projection.

 basemapBaseMapSpecBasemap tile style.
 Pass visible: false to hide tiles and show only GeoJSON layers.
+When hidden, the canvas container receives a #fcfcfc background.

 legendsLegendSpec[]Shared legend registry.
 Layers reference entries via activeLegendId.